ibexa/documentation-developer/docs/guide/design_engine.md

 {{ include("@ezdesign/full/another_template.html.twig") }}
 ```

-You can also use `@ezdesign` notation in your eZ template selection rules:
+You can also use `@ezdesign` notation in your template selection rules:

 ```yaml
 ezplatform: